CaTaNa52/RFID-BalanceKeeper/Documentation/README.md

 ## Tutorial
 Instructions for configuring the project and its components.
 Before you can start the project, you have to prepare a few things in advance.
 First of all, the hardware parts must be firmly installed according to the instructions.
+[Building instructions](https://github.com/CaTaNa52/RFID-BalanceKeeper/blob/main/Documentation/building%20instructions.md) \
 Then carry out the following steps one after the other:

 1. Install the development environment \